 Some people think they can save money by not dealing with a Real Estate Company and it can end up costing them a lot more.
 For instance, you as the buyer, have no real way of knowing the correct market value of the property as it is not controlled in the same way as it is in the UK, for example.

 So, with professional real estate agents, you can avoid the long and stressful journey of buying a property in Turkey.
 With a professional real estate agent, you can aware of all purchase expenses and save your money.

 There are also many things that can go wrong if you don't deal with a reliable Estate Agent, another thing you can do is to get your own independent lawyer support.
 Remember, the estate agent is acting on behalf of the seller as well as yours, so although they can draw up contracts themselves, it is still better to have that extra layer of protection from someone looking after your interests solely.

-Again, you should do your research to find a reputable lawyer who you can converse easily within either your own language or a common language such as English.
-Do not go with a lawyer who you cannot communicate with at a high level as this can lead to misunderstandings and you want to avoid them at all costs.
+Again, you should do your research to find a reputable lawyer with who you can converse easily within either your own language or a common language such as English.
+Do not go with a lawyer with who you cannot communicate at a high level as this can lead to misunderstandings and you want to avoid them at all costs.

 Although the Real Estate Agent has probably checked the "Title Deeds" do actually belong to the person selling the property, it is usually also done by the lawyer as a safety measure on your behalf.
-They will check the seller information, that they own the property outright and that the property is not liable for any outstanding debts.
+They will check the seller's information, that they own the property outright and that the property is not liable for any outstanding debts.
 This should be done before any deposit is paid.